-Woodwind Area:

-Multiple Woodwind Track
+Woodwind Area: Multiple Woodwind Track

-Requirements Credi t Hours Applied instruction on a third instrument beyond the core a applied instruction 1 8 MUPED 772.
-Woodwind Pedagogy Primary Instrument 2 MUPED 672.
-Woodwind Pedagogy Secondary Instruments 2 Approved Large Ensembles 8 Residency Qualifying Recital: At the end of the first year, the 1е student will play in a thirty minute recital for the woodwind faculty.
-1 This track requires 16 credits of the applied instruction in the core requirements to be on a prim arv instrument.
+Requirements Credit Hours Applied instruction on a third instrument beyond the core applied instruction 8 MUPED 672.
+Secondary Woodwind Instrumental Pedagogy 2 MUPED 772.
+Applied Woodwind Pedagogy 2 Approved Large Ensembles 8 Residency Qualifying Recital: At the end of the first year, the student will play in a thirty minute recital for the woodwind faculty.

-and 8 credits on a secondary instrument.
+This track requires 16 credits of the applied instruction in the core requirements to be on a primary instrument and 8 credits on a secondary instrument.
 Eight additional credits will be used in the 20 credit hours for a third instrument.
-It also requires two of the required recitals in the core to be on the primary instrument and the third recital to be divided between the second and third instruments (50 % each).
+It also requires two of the required recitals in the core to be on the primary instrument and the third recital to be divided between the second and third instruments (50% each).